Artic144/Stardew-damage-calculator/README.md

 # Stardew Damage Calculator
 Welcome, I've written up a tool to calculate hit damage and optimize builds in Stardew Valley.
 If you'd like to jump straight into the data, check out any of the links below!
 - [Google Drive Folder](link) // A Google Drive folder of all damage data for many popular weapons.
-- [Custom Stats Calculator](link) // A Google Colab with the calculatory so that you can add/change/customize anything you want (tutorial below).
+- [Custom Stats Calculator](link) // A Google Colab with the calculator so that you can add/change/customize anything you want (tutorial below).

 ## Overview / Description
+While researching for this project I could only find a few sources for how damage was actually calculated, mostly [Penguinpanda's Video](https://www.youtube.com/watch?v=_CGaLn6Etvc), [CytheNulle's Video](https://www.youtube.com/watch?v=upUQwXrW_kI) and [the community wiki](https://stardewvalleywiki.com).

 I've taken a look through the [decompiled Stardew Valley code](https://github.com/veywrn/StardewValley/tree/master) and recreated the damage calculations so that I could figure out what combination of weapon forges, rings, professions, etc. lets you hit the biggest numbers.
+In this calculator I am focused on the damage that a weapon does per hit, which means I do not take weapon speed into account or try to calculate damage per second.
+Other player stats that I ignore are Defense and Knockback since they do not directly affect the hit damage of weapons.
+Defense of enemies is assumed to be 0, but I hope to update this assumption eventually.

+Important to note, the decompiled code is *not* of the newest, `1.6.x` updates of the game but instead for `1.5.4`.
+To my knowledge, none of the math or weapon stats are any different than they were in `1.5` so this data should still be relevant now.
+The only addition in `1.6` that is relevant are innate weapon enchants, for which I am assuming the wiki and CytheNulle's video correctly describe how they are factored into the damage formula.

+## User Guide

 ## Stardew Damage Algorithm Breakdown
-While researching for this project I could only find a few sources for how damage was actually calculated, mostly [[Penguinpanda's Video]](https://www.youtube.com/watch?v=_CGaLn6Etvc), [[CytheNulle's Video]](https://www.youtube.com/watch?v=upUQwXrW_kI) and [the community wiki](https://stardewvalleywiki.com), So I want to compile everything about how the game calculates damage in one place here.
+I want to compile everything about how the game calculates damage in one place here.
 I'll be using the wiki's conventions for talking about methods / functions in game code, E.g. `StardewValley::Tools::MeleeWeapon.DoDamage` which is effectively the filepath so that you can find the class / functions I reference if you like.

-#### Weapon Base Stats
+#### Weapon Base Stats / Tooltips

 The data for weapons and their base stats like level, min and max damage, crit rate / multiplier, etc. is stored in a file called `Weapons.xnb` [[wiki]](https://stardewvalleywiki.com/Modding:Items#Weapons).
-This data is loaded by `‎StardewValley::Tools::MeleeWeapon.RecalculateAppliedForges`, which will then apply bonuses to these base stats.
+This data is loaded by functions like `‎StardewValley::Tools::MeleeWeapon.RecalculateAppliedForges`, which will then apply bonuses to these base stats.

-Something that tripped me up when learning about this stuff for the first time was the fact that "Critical Hit Damage" is kind of fake.
+Something else to note is that weapon tooltips are not always an accurate or understandable reflection of a weapon's actual stats.
+For example: "Critical Hit Damage" is kind of fake.
 Each weapon has a value that I'll call "Critical Multiplier", and most weapons have this value set to 3.
 If this value is larger than 3, the game will give the weapon the "Crit Power" stat, with a bonus based on the formula:

 `Crit.
 Mult. = 3 + (Crit.
 Power / 50)`  |  `Crit.
 Power = (Crit.
 Mult. - 3) * 50`

 A good example is the Iridium Needle dagger, which has an incredible +200 Crit.
 Power.
-Using this we can plug it into the formula for Crit.
-Mult. and see its base Crit.
-Multiplier is 7.
+In the game data the Iridium Needle has a base Crit.
+Multiplier of 7, which when we plug into the formula we see gets us exactly that +200 Crit.
+Power on the tooltip.
 The game handles most calculations regarding the extra damage dealt by crits with the Crit Multiplier stat, so it's useful to understand how it works.

+In general, the game handles all weapon stats, boosts, etc. behind the scenes and then creates the tooltips afterwards.
+Speed and Critical Chance (both discussed below) also have weird tooltip calculations that can be confusing, but stats like Defense and Knockback should always be accurate to the tooltip (see `StardewValley::Tools::MeleeWeapon.drawTooltip` for specifics).

+So in summary, weapons have their base stats stored in `Weapons.xnb`, which the game then loads and changes based on a weapon's buffs.
+The tooltips you see on a weapon are *not* directly affecting it, but are a reflection of the buffs it already has.

 #### Forges